For Students

 Also, consider making a habit of reading reputable news sources every day—like the New York Times, which frequently covers environmental/resource stories, and frequently gives me research ideas.

 I will eventually make a second list for recommendations of books of all kinds.
 That list will certainly start with An Introduction to Graph Theory (1993), by Richard Trudeau, which is a wonderful introduction to pure mathematics.
-Although by definition this math isn’t very useful in my work, the enjoyment and positive development that came from working through this book rivals that of any of the books above.
+Although this math isn’t very useful in my work, the enjoyment and positive development that came from working through this book rivals that of any of the books above.

 Another list, for the curious mind.
 Never stop learning.